 Why Should I Get a Mammogram?

-Mammography is your best defense against breast cancer because it can detect the disease in its early stages, often before it can be felt during a breast exam.
+Mammography can be your best defense against breast cancer because it can frequently detect the disease in its early stages, often before it can be felt during a breast exam.
 Research has clearly shown that mammography can increase breast cancer survival.

 How Should I Prepare for a Mammogram?